Should You Hire a Contractor or Do It Yourself?

 Some people are very ambitious and dedicated.
 These go-getters are likely to finish every project they start.
 Others may have interests that outweigh their commitment, which increases the chances that the project may get started but never be completed.

-In that case, homeowners may prefer to hire a professional to ensure the home project will be finished according to the plan.
+In that case, property owners may prefer to hire a professional to ensure the home project will be finished according to the plan.

 5. Risk

 Ultimately, having a person lacking a high level of skill and experience in the home renovation project increases the risk of shoddy work and injury.
-More dangerous home renovation tasks or those requiring a permit may be better left to a professional.
+Sometimes, homeowners can do a project themselves, but there are cases when they really should hire a contractor.
+More dangerous home renovation tasks or those requiring permitting or code requirements may be better left to professionals in the specialty trades.
 These include:

 Home Renovations: DIY or Hire a Contractor